slotix/dataflowkit/README.md

 Dataflow kit is a Web Scraping framework for Gophers.
 DFK extracts structured data from web pages, following the specified extractors.

-It can be used in many ways for data mining, data processing or archiving.
+You can use it in many ways for data mining, data processing or archiving.

 - Dataflow kit is fast.
 It takes about 4-6 seconds to fetch and then parse 50 pages.
 - Dataflow kit is suitable to process quite large volumes of data.
 Our tests show the time needed to parse appr.
 4 millions of pages is about 7 hours.